buildingSMART-Finland/InfraModel/examples/README.md

 `xxx-image-1.png` is the first illustrative image of xxx worksite or file.

-`xxx-codelist-1.json` is the first codelist file.

-`xxx-coordsys-1.json` is the first coordinate system file

 - Commit and push your additions

 - Submit a pull request to the main repository.